hamza-usmani/other-python-programs/README.md

 #Various Small Python Programs
+The following are all tiny python practice programs
 ##Text Notepad
 - A small notepad test program made with Tkniter in Python2
 - Implements load and save features, basic note-taker